JesseGreat/alx-zero_day/0x03-git/README.md

-am doing the hard things right now and am not getting tired
+i will not be tired untill I get this